ellis/roboliq/README.md

       text: Hello, World!
     ```

-4) To run Roboliq, you'll first need to open a terminal window and navigate to
-the `roboliq-processor` subdirectory.
+2) Open the terminal, and navigate to the directory where you copied the Roboliq repository.

-5) Run Roboliq from the terminal, passing `test1.yaml` as input:
+3) Run Roboliq from the terminal, passing `test1.yaml` as input:

     ```sh
-    npm start $PROTOCOLS/test1.yaml
+    npm run processor -- protocols/walkthrough1.yaml
     ```

-    whereby you'll need to substitute `$PROTOCOLS` with the path to your
-    protocols folder created in step 1.
-    If there were no errors, you can now find a file named `test1.out.json` in
+    If there were no errors, you can now find a file named `protocols/walkthrough1.out.json`.
-    your protocols folder.
     The output file contains a lot of information:
     in addition to your script, it also contains the core configuration data
     that comes with Roboliq by default.
 If you open the file, you can find
     a `steps` property which looks like this: